Kalsubai peak trek, the Everest of Maharashtra

 - Do not use perfume

 The Kalsubai peak trek is fun to explore with friends and family.
-The place is also suitable for photography and is a heaven for nature lovers.
+The place is also suitable for photography and is heaven for nature lovers.
 The mountain is bordered by lush greeneries and the trekking is both funs filled and challenging.
-It is no so tough to reach the summit government has made arrangements for the travelers by building ladders along the slope.
+It is not so tough to reach the summit government has made arrangements for travelers by building ladders along the slope.
 The temple at top of the hill is dedicated to mother Kalsubai, where villagers offer pujas and celebrate the festivals.
 There are many online sites that make arrangements for the trek in groups.
 You can try those as there are guides and instructors and step by step process.
-It is better to go with experienced people other than going alone.
+It is better to go with experienced people other than to go alone.